DIA-NZ/dataset-externallinks/README.md

 ### Core module

 The external links module is a task and ModelAdmin to track and to report on broken external links.
 It is maintained by Kirk Mayo at Silverstripe.

+### This fork

+This is a fork which allows configuration to specify which fields in which classes should be checked for broken links.
+It also removes the behaviour of writing the `ss-broken` css class to broken URLs entirely, which was made option in the parent fork.

 ## Usage